sfeir-open-source/sfeir-school-rxjs/docs/markdown/operators/operators.md

 ##==##

-# HOO: High Order Observable
+# HOO: High Order Operators

 > A higher order observable is just a fancy name for an observable that emits observable.
 Let’s change the example a little bit so you can see what I’m talking about.